ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Experiments

-As is common in research, our experiments simulate the active learning cycle.
-To do this, we take a subset of the training set (labels removed) for the respective task and allow the LLM to select a specified number of instances based on the prompt given in Section \ref{sec:method}.
-These instances are then assigned the true labels as if they were annotated by a perfect annotator.
-For comparison, the baseline method involves random sampling, where the first instances from a shuffled dataset are selected.
-We train BERT models and compare their performance on the task's test or validation sets.
+As is common in research, our experiments simulate the AL cycle.
+To do this, we take a subset of the training set (labels removed) for the respective task and allow the LLM to select a certain number of instances based on the prompt given in Section \ref{sec:method}.
+These instances are then assigned the true labels as if they had been annotated by a perfect annotator.